When to use it

 - The net impact shows a positive dollar change on those cards

-- Apply if it looks right
+- Save the prices if it looks right

 Tips